mkosir/typescript-style-guide/README.md

-# Coding Guidelines
+# Coding Guidelines - TypeScript & React

-Coding guidelines is a set of conventions (sometimes arbitrary) and best practices that are used to create consistent, high-quality code.
+Coding guidelines is a set of conventions (sometimes arbitrary) and best practices that are used to create consistent, maintainable code.

 Guidelines assume, but are not limited to following tech stack: